NicholasJakich/Active-Directory-Installation-Project/README.md

 **Summary**

-This tutorial project outlines how to install Active Directory through Microsoft Azure.
-It shows the process of installing and some examples of using AD through its accounts and features.<br />
+This tutorial project outlines how to install Active Directory through Microsoft Azure and some examples of using AD through its accounts and security features.
+This main section shows the process of installing Active Directory using Azure, using one client Virtual machine, and one VM for Domain controller.
+The second section of the project shows Active Directory Group Policy and account security features.  <br />

 <h2>Environments and Technologies Used</h2>